neondatabase/neon/docs/rfcs/025-generation-numbers.md

 of objects in S3, and updates to the `remote_consistent_lsn`, as updates to the remote consistent LSN are de-facto deletions done via the safekeeper, and both kinds of deletion are subject to the same generation validation requirement.

-### Index changes

-Since object keys now include a generation suffix, the index of these keys must also be updated.

-IndexPart currently stores keys and LSNs sufficient to reconstruct key names: this would be extended to store the suffix as well.

-This will increase the size of the file, but only modestly: layers are already encoded as their string-ized form, so the overhead is about 20 bytes per layer.
-This will be less if/when the index storage format is migrated to a binary format from JSON.

 ### Pageserver startup changes